-The Storage Tank Regulation Section is part of the Petroleum Restoration Program in the Florida Department of Environmental
+The Storage Tank Compliance Section is part of the Permitting and Compliance Assistance Program in the Florida Department of Environmental

 Protection's (FDEP) Division of Waste Management.
 In 1983, Florida was one of the first states in the union to pass legislation and